ErpNetDocs/info/features/logistics/projected-available-balance.md

 **Utilizing** projected available balance and coming up with a **solid inventory management strategy** allows your business to **keep its promises** to customers while **avoiding overstocking or underdelivering**.

+## PAB implementation into @@name

+Projected available balance is **deeply integrated** into @@name's Logistics subsystem.

+PAB functionality in @@name, similarly ATP, **operates in real time**, so your business can **always receive the latest and most up to date inventory data**.

+If any new orders are planned or supplies are scheduled, they will immediately take effect on PAB and ATP quantities and reports.
+This way you can always stay tuned with your inventory movements and know what promises to make to your partners, customers, and other parties.

 ## Benefits of Understanding and Utilizing PAB Concept

-By mastering **Projected available balance**, your business can go a long way towards:
+By mastering **Projected available balance** and utilizing it via your @@name platform, your business can go a long way towards:

 * Preventing accumulation of dead stock or stock shortages
 * Increasing the efficiency of inventory operations